Fermion doubling theorems in 2D non-Hermitian systems for Fermi points and exceptional points

 where $i$ and $j$ label the two bands and $\arg (z)=-i\ln (z/|z|)$.
 We find, after some algebra~\cite{supp_info}, that the discriminant number is equal to the vorticity invariant summed over all pairs of distinct bands, i.e., $\nu(\bk_D^l)=\sum_{i\neq j}\nu_{ij}(\bk_D^l)$.

-\emph{Examples of doubled DPs.---} We use three examples to illustrate the doubling theorem for DPs and to show that only EPs are generically stable, while NDPs can be deformed to EPs by arbitrarily small perturbations.
-The first example is Hamiltonian~\eqref{2EP}, which exhibits two EPs at $(0, \pm\pi/3)$.
-Using Eq.~\eqref{invariant disc} we find that these two EPs have discriminant numbers $\nu=\pm 1$, thereby obeying the doubling theorem.
+\emph{Examples of doubled DPs.---}We use two examples to illustrate the doubling theorem for DPs and to show that only EPs are generically stable, while NDPs can be deformed to EPs by arbitrarily small perturbations.